 - Ensure the beef is seared and cooled before wrapping to minimize moisture.

-- Use a layer of prosciutto or Parma ham to wrap the beef before the duxelles to create a barrier that prevents moisture from reaching the pastry.
+- Wrap the beef in a layer of prosciutto or Parma ham before the duxelles to create a barrier that prevents moisture from reaching the pastry.

 - Chill the assembled Wellington before baking to firm up the pastry.